Infinite-Chess/infinitechess.org/dev-utils/pieces/svg/Converting PNG to SVG.md

 8. Click "Generate Optimized Image".
 Download optimized image.

 9. Open your SVG's code, find all `fill` attributes.
 Change the ones super close to white to `#ffffff`, and the ones super close to black to `#000000`.
+Remove unneeded external links.

 10. See if it can further be compressed by running it through [SVG Minify](https://www.svgminify.com/).